Chevy LS2 Headers Upgrade Guide

 - Louder/Improved exhaust tone and volume

-One of the biggest advantages of header upgrades is reduced back-pressure and increased scavenging effectiveness.
+One of the biggest advantages of header upgrades is reduced back pressure and increased scavenging effectiveness.
 OEM headers are less effective outside of stock power levels and are usually made with cast iron.
-Aftermarket headers are purposefully designed to weigh less, reduce back-pressure, and increase scavenging at higher than factory power levels.
+Aftermarket headers are purposefully designed to weigh less, reduce back pressure, and increase scavenging at higher than factory power levels.

-Reducing back-pressure lowers EGTs and increases scavenging, which both have several benefits.
+Reducing back pressure lowers EGTs and increases scavenging, which both have several benefits.
 Keeping EGTs down prolongs engine life and keeps performance high.
 Increased scavenging and reduced reversion means the dirty exhaust gasses are removed and clean air can enter the combustion chamber.
 Which leads to bigger and more sustained power.

 Of course, you’ll also hear a very clear audible difference in your car, truck, or SUV from installing new headers.
 Short tubes won’t be as loud as long-tubes, but will produce a noticeable difference.
-Long-tubes will raise your decibel level several points, with catless exhausts being louder than catted.
+Long-tubes will raise your decibel level by several points, with catless exhausts being louder than catted.
 The volume will be louder, and the tone will also get deeper and more aggressive from catless long-tube headers on the LS2.

-GM 6.0 X-pipe vs H-pipe
+X-pipe vs H-pipe

 If you are going with LS2 long-tube headers, you will have to choose between either an x-style mid-pipe or h-style mid-pipe.
 The difference is with the h-style pipe, the two headers never intersect and stay completely independent.
 On x-style mid-pipes, the headers will merge together before splitting off again for dual mufflers.

-X-style pipes out perform the h-style pipes, but only barely.
+X-style pipes outperform the h-style pipes, but only barely.
 The x–style does allow for increased flow, but has shown to only translate into maybe 5 horsepower at the most.
 H-pipes generally allow for better low-end performance, while x-pipes tend to make a difference at the top of the power band.
-X-pipes also sound more high pitched than the more traditional hot rod sounding h-pipes.
+X-pipes also sound more high-pitched than the more traditional hot-rod-sounding h-pipes.

 The more popular option tends to be the x-pipe, but it really comes down to personal opinion.
 Since sound is one of the biggest factors, you’ll probably want to hear both of them to make a good comparison.